-We can also assist individuals who want to marry foreign nationals, we can help you navigate the process regardless of whether you just want to be married in the UK or would like to marry and permanently live in the UK with your partner.
+We assist individuals who want to marry foreign nationals, we can help you navigate the process regardless of whether you just want to be married in the UK or would like to marry and live in the UK with your partner.

 If you live abroad and just would like to be married in the UK and then go home again it is a fairly straightforward procedure.
 Your partner must be 18 years old or older and you can apply for a Fiancé(e) Visa, which is a special Visa for just such a provision.
 An application must be made at the nearest British embassy or consulate which will require you to state that:

 - You don’t intend to stay in the UK in excess of six months, you will have to be able to demonstrate, with evidence, that you intend to leave.

 - Nor do you intend to study in a UK school or university

 - That both you and your fiancé(e) have sufficient funds to finance yourselves whilst in the UK and can pay for your return journey.